 Our long-term aim is to develop an entirely new manufacturing approach to the production of engineered components from powder materials: where the inherent variability of starting materials is accommodated and process parameters dynamically varied during manufacturing to reduce product variability, rejection rates and material waste.
 Using this approach we will design the quality of the final product into the definition of our materials and manufacturing processes.

 We’re keen to collaborate with partners who share our vision and ambition, so please get in touch with us if you’d like to work with us.

-How can additive manufacturing researchers and educators use their experience and expertise to support the needs of industry?
+Candice Majewski shares her thoughts on how additive manufacturing researchers and educators can use their experience and expertise to support the needs of industry.

 The video features professor Iain Todd's thoughts on recent industry developments in powder based manufacturing and likely trends for 2017<...